Meet Chef Bri...

 Wilderness to Table

 Wilderness to Table is a lifestyle project that is dedicated to hunting and fishing for the purest most organic form of protein possible.
-In a world full of GMO everything, going back to our roots of hunting is the only way to nourish our bodies in the way God intended.
+In a world full of GMO everything, going back to our roots of hunting is the only way to nourish our bodies in the way nature intended.
 Food is something very special in our lives; it gives us life, brings us together, comforts and provides the best memories.
 As a hunter hunting for your own food you learn to have the utmost respect for where your food comes from, something that is lost in modern society.
 We have become a disconnected culture and often times an oxymoron.
 We praise farmers for producing organic vegetables yet will go to McDonalds for a burger, while bashing the hunter that went out to harvest protein themselves.
 Having been a professional Chef for many years, I have always been passionate about knowing where my food comes from.
 Although to be honest I wasn’t always a hunter.
 I used to view hunters as villains, why would anyone want to hurt an innocent animal?
 But then I started to get into Archery; it was with the fling of that first arrow that changed everything for me.
 I dove head first into the sport and hunting.
 I educated myself on the benefits of hunting and how important hunters are to conservation.
 Then there’s the chef aspect of hunting that I fell in love with, hunting provides me with organic pure meat.
 It’s this passion for the most organic ingredients possible that drove me to create Wilderness to Table.
 It’s my mission to de-villainize the stigma of hunting and to showcase the amazing beauty of wild game meat.

 Q & A

 I often get emails asking the same questions.
-While I love answering yawls emails, I thought I would post some of my most asked questions.
+While I love answering everyones emails, I thought I would post some of my most asked questions.
 But please don't hesitate to email me your questions as well!

 - Do you only Bow Hunt?
 No, I do not, I hunt with firearms as well!
 Although the challenge that Bow hunting brings is thrilling for me!